-There are some fundamental rules for ability.
-Even if you fulfill some of these rules to some extent, you should still file for unemployment as state offices make a sensible effort to process your claim, as long as you provide a good explanation.
+There are some fundamental rules for eligibility.
+Even if you fulfill some of these rules to some extent, you should still file for unemployment as state offices make a sensible effort to process your claim, as long as you provide justification.

 In order to establish unemployment eligibility in Pennsylvania you have to:

 - Have worked and earned income in Pennsylvania.